Tbrennan6/IcelandicNow/blog/2025-6-17_how-to-order.md

 Góðan daginn,

-This post will teach you how to ask, buy, and order food in Icelandic.
-While this post is primarily aimed at food, this guide could work equally as well for anything you can buy in a store.
+This post will teach you how to ask for, order and buy food in Icelandic.

 <!-- truncate -->

-## In general
-One of the pleasures of traveling is ordering food from a resturant.
-Of course, depending on the type of food and the situation, the phrasing can change a bit, however the formula is pretty standard.

-### The opening
+## The opening
-After you greet the cashier or waiter with *góðan daginn* or a similar greeting, there are a few main options for the opening phrase.
+After you greet the server with *góðan daginn* or a similar greeting, there are a few main options for the opening phrase.
+The first option is the most common--and can be more polite by the subjunctive *gæti* instead of *get*--and will serve very well most of the time.

 1. Get ég fengið... - (Can I get...)
 2. Ég ætla að fá... - (I intend to get...)
-3. Get ég keypt af þér... - (Can I but off of you...)
+3. Get ég keypt af þér... - (Can I buy off of you...)

-The first option is the most common--and can be more polite by the subjunctive *gæti* instead of *get*--and will serve very well most of the time.
+## The food

-After the greeting, the phrasing is going to change depending on what you are ordering.
+After the opening, the phrasing is going to change depending on what you are ordering.
 For most countable food items, you simply list off the item/s in the accusative case.
 You can, of course, add any number of such items you want.

-### The food
 Example 1: Gæti ég fengið einn bjór? - (Could I have one beer?)\
 Example 2: Gæti ég fengið tvö hvítvínsglas? - (Could I two glasses of white wine?)\
 Example 3: Get ég fenið sneið af ostaköku? - (Can I have a slice of cheesecake?)

 But there are some things that don't come in neat countable units, like fries and soup.
-For these items, it's best to ask for a *skammtur af* them, such translates most directly to an *order*, *portion* or *helping*.
+For these items, it's best to ask for a *skammtur af* them. *Skammtur* translates to an *order*, *portion* or *helping*.

-Example 1: Get ég fengið skammt af kjötsúpu. - (Can I get a helping of meatsoup?)\
+Example 1: Get ég fengið skammt af kjötsúpu? - (Can I get a helping of meatsoup?)\
-Example 2: Get ég fengið litlan/miðstærð/stóran skammt af frönskum. - (Can I get a small/medium/large order of fries?)
+Example 2: Get ég fengið litlan/miðstærð/stóran skammt af frönskum? - (Can I get a small/medium/large order of fries?)

-### Side dishes
+## Side dishes
-To add a side dish or a detail to your food order, you use the word *með* with the accusative case.
+To add a side dish to your food order, you use the word *með* with the accusative case.

-Example 1: Get ég fengið steik með körtuflur. - (Can I get a steak with potatoes).
+Example 1: Get ég fengið steik með körtuflur? - (Can I get a steak with potatoes?)
-Example 2: Get ég fengið ostborgara með litlan skammt af frönskum. - (Can I get a cheeseburfer with a small order of fries?)\
+Example 2: Get ég fengið ostborgara með litlan skammt af frönskum? - (Can I get a cheeseburger with a small order of fries?)\

-### Ingredients
+## Ingredients
 Not to be confused with a side dish, some dishes or foods are to be specified by their ingredients.
 This can become important if the resurant offers multiple ways of preparing a dish or if you are making a modification.
 This is done with the *með* but the dative.

 Example 1: Get ég fengið vatnsglas með sítrónu? - (Can I get a glass of water with a lemon?)\
 Example 2: Get ég fengið lasanjað með rjómaosti? - (Can I get the lasagne with cream cheese?)\
 Example 3: Get ég fengið pönnukökur með neinu smjöri? - (Can I get pancakes with no butter?)

-### General questions
+## General questions
 After you have successfulyl placed your order, the worker may have some additional questions.

 Example 1: Eitthvað fleira? - (Anything else?)